Updated: Feb 19

 Your bathroom is one of the most important rooms in your home.
 It should be a calm and clean space to start your day off in the best possible way and a sanctuary to relax and wind down at the end of the day.

-It's one of the best places to start when simplifying and decluttering your home.
-It's one of the most regularly used rooms in your home (by everyone) and so it can quickly become cluttered with products.
-Half-used bottles and pots, dust gathering cosmetics and toiletries can quickly multiply and take over the surfaces, shelves and cupboards, making it harder to keep clean.
+The likelihood is that the majority of us have been faced with such a scenario; it's one of the most regularly used rooms in the home, and with the amount of 'small items' that live in our bathrooms it's no surprise it can quickly become cluttered.
+Half-used bottles and pots, dust-gathering cosmetics and toiletries can quickly multiply and take over the surfaces, shelves and cupboards, making it harder to keep clean.

 Here are some steps to help you;